How to Help Develop Cultural Capital in Early Years

 3. Create a Multicultural Environment

 Surround your child with books and toys that both emulate your culture, but also introduce them to the wider world.
 By creating an inclusive and diverse selection of educational resources, you are helping to prepare your child for our multicultural world, and to help cultivate a global mindset.
 The world is rich and filled with varied experiences and perspectives, which can all be introduced.

 We believe it is important to pay special attention to the unique interests of children, to encourage their enthusiasm and engagement with hobbies.
 Has your child recently become obsessed with ducks?
 Good thing the park has a few to feed!
 From little to large topics that spark enjoyment, how can they be integrated into your day?

 We also recommend focusing on what your child has not yet covered in nursery.
 That way, there are no gaps in their learning.
 Perhaps that could be a topic close to your family’s heart, such as a historical event or religious festival.
 Helping to create a strong bond with your heritage is a good way to enhance cultural capital.

 When building on the cultural capital of your child, it is necessary to not just touch upon subjects, but to go in-depth.
 Really explore the topic in as much detail as you can, keeping it age appropriate of course.
 That could mean creating a drawing based upon a book you read, or re-creating it using puppets and soft toys.
 Think of as many ways as possible to interact with a topic, to help your child fully understand and comprehend it.

 We hope that this has provided you with greater clarity on how to help develop cultural capital in Early Years, to aid your little one in getting the most out of every activity and gaining a wide plethora of knowledge.
-If you would like to learn more about the needs of babies and toddlers, join our free webinar on the 22nd of October at 12pm!
+If you would like to learn more about the needs of babies and toddlers, follow our blog!